K’ómoks Treaty Negotiations

 - Consultation and opportunities for co-management of resources for K’ómoks within the K’ómoks territory.

 The treaty will provide the basis for a revitalized relationship between K’ómoks and all levels of government by fostering shared understanding about K’ómoks rights and delivering economic predictability in the region.
-The K’ómoks Treaty is intended to create jobs, promote investment and economic development, build housing, support tourism, encourage investments in infrastructure and support social well-being for the K’ómoks First Nation community, all of which will benefit the entire Comox Valley and surrounding area.
+The Treaty is intended to create jobs, promote investment and economic development, build housing, support tourism, encourage investments in infrastructure and support social well-being for the K’ómoks community, all of which will benefit the entire Comox Valley and surrounding area.

 More information about the K’ómoks Treaty can be found in the following fact sheets: